[Updated and final 14 July 2021]

 - Tanya Watson - 10m platform

 We have qualified the maximum 3 riders in Eventing as a result of winning silver at the 2018 World Equestrian Games.
-They'll compete as individuals and as a team and will be selected closer to the Games.
+They'll compete as individuals and as a team.

 Our showjumping team finally qualified at their last chance in the 2019 FEI Nations Cup Final.
 It is the first time Ireland has qualified a show jumping team since 2004.